Last Updated on

 - Deciding on the hearth and the type of the fireplace (gas, wood, ventless)

-- Decorating the facing and mantel
+- Decorating the mantel and the facing

 - Arranging living room furniture around the fireplace

-- Positioning the TV (as the secondary or primary focal point)
+- Positioning the TV (as the secondary or primary focal point) – an electric fireplace TV stand would help with this.

 We will go over all of these ideas in this article next.